dailafing/FlaskHotel/Readme.md

 ## Project Purpose

-Flash Hotel is a paperless room booking system built using Flask.
+Flask Hotel is a paperless room booking system built using Flask.
 It demonstrates how small accommodation providers can manage customer bookings without relying on paper-based systems.
 This project was created for the Level 5 Diploma in Web Application Development, under Project 3: Back-End Development.

 ## Features